 The common sequence database format description

-The format has the form of a text file with two sections, a file header section and a section that contains the individual sequence entries.
+The format has the form of a text file with two sections, a file header section and a section containing the individual sequence entries.
 The two sections MUST be placed in the following order

 Section 1: The file header section.